alen-androsevic/electron-react-password-manager/README.md

 -   Frontend built with [React](https://facebook.github.io/react/)
 -   Random salt for PBKD2F that is generated on first run
 -   up to 400k PBKD2F iterations
--   up to 4096bit RSA passphrase encryption
+-   up to 4096bit RSA passphrase encryption (will take you about 1 minute)
 -   Stores only passwords encrypted, to save time for decryption :)
 -   No accounts just a password you come up with to rule them all
 -   Your password is your passphrase for your encryption key